Penn Arts & Sciences Logo

 • B.A., English and Philosophy with Honors in English, Penn State University (2011)

-Devin William Daniels is a Ph.D candidate in the Department of English at the University of Pennsylvania.
+Devin William Daniels received his Ph.D from the Department of English at the University of Pennsylvania in 2023.
 His research examines 20th-century cultural production and the histories of surveillance, computing, security, and welfare, with particular regard to the historical forms of the novel and the state.
-His dissertation, "Informatics States: Administration, Identity, and Surveillance in the U.S. Novel, 1940–1977," considers how the novel understood, depicted, and engaged with the information systems and technologies of administration through which the state comes to "know," define, and interface with its populace and citizenry, from the New Deal to the dawn of neoliberalism.
+His dissertation, "Informatic States: Administration, Identity, and Surveillance in the U.S. Novel, 1940–1977," considers how the novel understood, depicted, and engaged with the information systems and technologies of administration through which the state comes to "know," define, and interface with its populace and citizenry, from the New Deal to the dawn of neoliberalism.
 His work is published or forthcoming in RepresentationsMediationsEnglish Studies in Africa, Contemporaries at Post45, and Hyped on Melancholy

 Courses Taught